 - Inner ear implants (depending on manufacturer/make/model numbers)

 Special arrangements are not typically needed if you normally would drive yourself to and from your appointment.
 However, if you are taking any sedatives on the day of your MRI scan, we do ask that you make arrangements for an alternate driver.
 If you have arrived and plan on taking a sedative before your scan but do not have an alternate driver, your exam may be rescheduled.
 Your safety is our utmost concern.

 You may eat or drink as you normally would on the day of your scan.
 Continue to use any prescription medicines.

 The only exception is if your MRI has been requested for any abdominal or pelvic scan.
-You are required to fast for six hours prior to your appointment, avoiding food or water.
+For these scans, you are required to fast for six hours prior to your appointment, avoiding food or water.
 If you have been scheduled for an enterogram (an MRI of the small bowel), you will need to start your preparation for the exam the night before.
-Download the Enterogram Preparation Sheet.
+Download the enterogram preparation sheet.
 We strongly suggest you plan to go directly home after the procedure.

 Please arrive on time for your appointment.
 You will be given your arrival time and preparation instructions when you book your test.
 Please bring your health card.

 During your MRI